Welasco/AzureSentinelSyslog/README.md

 ## 8. Troubleshooting

-Before we start digging into troubleshooting it's important to recap how RSyslog and Log Analytics agent are playing together.
+Before we start digging into troubleshooting it's important to recap how RSyslog and Log Analytics agent work together.

 RSyslog will be listening on port 514 TCP/UDP to receive remote syslog messages.
 All those messages will be saved under one of those two files depending on your Linux distribution: